Finder makes money from featured partners, but editorial opinions are our own.

 Why you can trust our picks

-To find the best portable solar panels in Australia, we started by searching for the highest-rated products on Amazon and Google as well as at camping/outdoors retailers such as BCF and Snowys.
-We then compared these leading products against other top-rated solar panels in the same category, considering factors such as output, portability, ease of use and price.
+We searched for the highest-rated products at retailers like Amazon and eBay to find the best portable solar panels in Australia.
+We then compared these leading products against other top-rated solar panels in the same category, considering factors such as output, portability, ease of use, and price.
 We also considered independent product reviews on consumer choice websites along with review comments from real product buyers to help finalise our top picks.

 We considered portable solar panels from the following brands: